ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 *How to know if a codepoint is inside the BMP or is astral?*

+Did you realize in the former examples that all the first code units of all emojis were quite large?.
+They were larger than 55295?

 The following code seems to work.
-The last BMP Character seems to be 0xD7FF (55295):
+The last BMP Character seems to be [0xD7FF (55295)](https://unicode.org/cldr/utility/character.jsp?a=d7ff&B1=Show):

 ```js
 [~/.../clases/20200325-miercoles(master)]$ cat is-bmp.js